 We engaged all of Guelph, whether you ride transit now or not, along with businesses and employers.
 Your feedback was used alongside data from municipal comparators, best practices in the industry and staff expertise to develop the strategy.

 - March 2022 – Comparator research

 - March 21, 2022 – Online engagement launches

 - April 10, 2022 – Online engagement closes

 We heard from the community that protecting the environment and being able to move freely are important to Guelph.
-A new Fare Strategy will ensure we’re future ready and meeting the City’s strategic priorities to Sustain and Navigate our Future.
+The new fare strategy will ensure we’re future ready and meeting the City’s strategic priorities to Sustain and Navigate our Future.